Mario García Palmieri: School of Medicine at the University of Puerto Rico

 In 1960, García Palmieri was named director of internal medicine of the School of Medicine at the University of Puerto Rico (RCM), a position which he held until 1995, and in 1961 director of the institution's cardiology program.
 During this period (1966–67), he was named by Roberto Sánchez Vilella, the governor of Puerto Rico, Puerto Rico's Secretary of Health.
 He resigned from the position because of health problems and returned to the RCM.

 García Palmieri has published 178 medicine articles, 6 books, and more than 80 newspaper columns geared to orient the people concerning medical problems.
 He participated in two presidential medical commissions, one under the presidency of Richard Nixon and the other under the presidency of Jimmy Carter (President's Commission for the Study of Ethical Problems in Medicine and Biomedical and Behavioral Research).
 The commissions published nine books on their investigations of which five were co-authored by Garcia Palmieri.

 Memberships

 García Palmieri held Fellowships in the Royal Society of Health, the American College of Chest Physicians, the European Society of Cardiology, and the American Heart Association.
 He is also the only person to serve twice as president of the International Society of Cardiology.
-In 1956 he was president of Fi Sigma Alfa fraternity.
+In 1956 he was president of Phi Sigma Alpha fraternity.